AxadjonovOyatillo21/Bookshelf-API/backend/README.md

 ## GET /books
 * ### General:
     * This endpoint returns books list and their number
+    * Results are paginated in groups of 8.
+Include a request argument to choose page, starting from 1.
     ### Example
     ### Request: ```http://127.0.0.1:5000/books``` <br>
     ### Response: